31 FW deputy commander prepares for flight

 |Downloads:

-This work, 31 FW deputy commander prepares for flight [Image 5 of 5], by SrA Zachary Jakel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 31 FW deputy commander prepares for flight, by SrA Zachary Jakel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.